JakubK/HelloAwsTerraformDotnet/Scenario1/README.md

 ```

 ### Credits
-Starting version of used source code and Scenario idea was taken from
+Entry version of used source code and Scenario idea was taken from
 https://github.com/Elfocrash/aws-videos/tree/master/DynamoDbStreams